 Big Bear Lake trails are known for their breathtaking views and pristine natural environment, but they don't only cater to hikers and bikers.
 Big Bear boasts some world renown 4X4 trails for exciting off-roading.
 Whether you're a beginner driver or seasoned hobbyist, off roading in Big Bear is a must in the summer months.

 Tip: Take it slow and be courteous.
-Hikers, mountain bikers, motorcyclists and animals also use these trails.
+Hikers, mountain bikers, motorcyclists and animals also use these 4X4 trails.

-4x4 Trails for the Casual Off-Roader
+Trails for the Casual Off-Roader

 Beginner to Intermediate Trails

+The most popular 4x4 trail in Big Bear is the road to Butler Peak Fire Lookout.
+It’s an easy drive, but only 4WD vehicles are recommended!
+The end of the trail is highlighted with sweeping views of Southern California.
 On the South Shore, the 2N10 forest road from Mill Creek Rd winds around the mountain and brings you across Skyline Ridge.
 You'll see boulder outcroppings, beautiful forested areas and spectacular views of San Gorgonio!
 Along this ridgeline, you will pass the back of Snow Summit Ski Resort and come out near Bear Mountain Ski Resort.